Sevilla FC: Fans

-In 2007, Sevilla was the eighth-most supported club in Spain with 2.3% of the nation's football fans (compared to 32.8% for the most popular, Real Madrid).
-Their city rivals Real Betis possess 3.3% of the nation's support.

 Since Sevilla became Sporting Limited Association, the concept of membership disappeared.
 Only the shareholders can take part in the decisions of the club according to the percentage of the capital they hold.
 The minority shareholders of the club are organised in a federation that represents them in the General Meeting of Shareholders that the club celebrates every year.

 People who are traditionally referred to as members are currently fans who purchase a yearly season ticket which allows them to attend all home matches that season.
 Sometimes these members enjoy some specific advantages over the rest of the fans.

 Fan clubs

 Sevilla's fan clubs are mainly concentrated in the city of Seville, its province and the rest of Andalusia.
 The presence of fan clubs in other autonomous communities is greater in Catalonia and Extremadura.
 Most of them are integrated into the "San Fernando Fan Clubs Federation" (Federación de Peñas Sevillistas "San Fernando"), which, according to its statutes, is totally independent from the directive board of the club, having its own board and not being intervened.